Nobel laureate Toni Morrison dead at 88

 “I decided that … winning the (Nobel) prize was fabulous,” Morrison added.
 “Nobody was going to take that and make it into something else.
 I felt representational.
 I felt American.
 I felt Ohioan.
 I felt blacker than ever.
 I felt more woman than ever.
 I felt all of that, and put all of that together and went out and had a good time.”

-At Howard, she spent much of her free time in the theater (she had a laugh that could easily reach the back row) and met and married a Jamaican architect, Harold Morrison, whom she divorced in 1964.
+At Howard, she spent much of her free time in the theater (she had a laugh that could easily reach the back row), later taught there and also met and married a Jamaican architect, Harold Morrison, whom she divorced in 1964.
 They had two children, Harold and Slade.

 But although she went on to teach there, Howard disappointed her.
 Campus life seemed closer to a finishing school than to an institution of learning.
-Protesters were demanding equality.
+Protesters, among them former Morrison student Stokely Carmichael, were demanding equality.
 Morrison wanted that, too, but wondered what kind.

 “I thought they wanted to integrate for nefarious purposes,” she said.
 “I thought they should demand money in those black schools.
 That was the problem — the resources, the better equipment, the better teachers, the buildings that were falling apart — not being in some high school next to some white kids.”